Join our newsletter

 2.7.1 Cleaning string

-Strings are usually the messiest part of data cleaning because they are often human-generated and hence prone to errors.
+Strings are usually the messiest part of data cleaning process because they are often human-generated and hence prone to errors.

 The common cleaning techniques for strings involve: